 So now which between a tablet and a laptop should teachers use in the classroom?
-Both are useful so we need to differentiate to know the difference.
+Let’s differentiate.

 The answer is contingent on a few factors, particularly where the device would be mostly used.